simonjd16/machine_learning/Final Project.md

 From the financial features (including the POI identifier) all features apart from the POI identifier had missing values present.
 The 3 features with the lowest population were loan_advances (2.74% population), director_fees (11.64% population) and restricted_stock_deferred (12.33% population)

-From the email features, all features have missing values present.
-All features have above 58.90% population.
+From the email features, all features have missing values present, but all features have above 58.90% population.

 #### Outlier Investigation